 The walk starts at the Macclesfield Riverside Park and follows the river through Prestbury, Wilmslow, Hale and Bowdon to Partington on the Manchester Ship Canal.

-On the route you will pass the 18th century Grade II listed Mottram Hall and National Trust owned Dunham Massey Hall.
+On the route you will pass the 18th century Grade II listed Mottram Hall and National Trust owned Dunham Massey.
 This Georgian House is set in a magnificent 121-hectare (300-acre) deer park and boasts Britain's largest winter garden.
 View Full Details>>

 |Bolton Rotary Way Footpath||50 miles (80 km)||Enjoy industrial heritage, reservoirs, historic estates, memorials and country parks on this circular walk around Bolton.
 The walk visits Adlington, West Houghton, Blackrod and Farnworth.
-Walk highlights include Jumbles and Rivington Reservoirs, Blackleath Country Park and a waterside stretch along the Leeds & Liverpool canal.
+Walk highlights include Jumbles Country Park and Rivington Reservoirs, Blackleach Country Park and a waterside stretch along the Leeds & Liverpool canal.
 View Full Details>>|

 |Bridgewater Way||38 miles (61 km)||A walk along the Bridgewater canal, through Cheshire, Greater Manchester and on into Lancashire.
-The route passes Salford, Trafford, Manchester, Warrington and Halton.|
+The route passes Salford, Trafford, Altrincham, Manchester, Warrington and Halton.|

 |Bronte Way||44 miles (71 km)||Follow the Bronte Way through Lancashire and Yorkshire and visit many of the places associated with writings and lives of the Bronte Sisters.|

 Gawthorpe Hall - visited by Charlotte Bronte on several occasions, the impressive Gawthorpe Hall is the start point of the walk